 The Branch Difference

 If you think you’ve got a real problem, you’re far better off with a thorough inspection like ours.
-We analyze the symptom to determine the root cause of the problem, and we see each mold inspection as an in-depth investigation, not just an opportunity to hand over a guess-based estimate of work.
-Not only that, if you end up hiring us to perform a mold remediation, we’ll credit you back the cost of the inspection!
+We analyze the symptoms to determine the root cause of your problem.
+We see each mold inspection as an in-depth investigation, not an opportunity to hand over a guess-based estimate of work.

-In this story, a “free” inspection would have cost the client big.
-Our investigation was a much smaller investment and actually identified the cause of the problem.
-If you think you may need a mold inspection, get in touch with us and we’ll get down to the source.
+In this story, a “free” inspection would have been very costly for the client.
+Our investigation was a much smaller investment, and actually identified the cause of the problem.
+If you think you may need a mold inspection, get in touch with us, and we’ll get down to the source.